This post may contain affiliate links. Please read our privacy policy.

 Homemade Italian Dressing: Better than bottled, and so easy to make!
 This is the classic dressing recipe you’ll go to over and over again.

-Italian dressing is an Americanized vinaigrette-type of dressing so it’s actually kind of Italian-American dressing.
+Italian dressing is an Americanized vinaigrette-type of dressing, so it’s actually a kind of Italian-American dressing.
 However, compared to a more simple vinaigrette, Italian dressing usually has additional herbs and seasonings added, and sometimes other ingredients like minced bell peppers and onions.

 Homemade Italian Dressing Ingredients

-Most Italian seasoning is made from a combo of dried oregano, thyme, basil, and rosemary, sometimes marjoram.
-If you don’t have it, you can use a teaspoon of any combination those herbs.
+Most Italian seasoning is made from a combo of ried oregano, thyme, basil, and rosemary, sometimes marjoram.
+If you don’t have it, you can use a teaspoon of any combination of those herbs.
 Basil and oregano are the two must-have herbs in Italian dressing.
 Marjoram is another good addition.
-You can mix and match the herbs in equal proportions, but just made sure the total amount is around one teaspoon for this recipe.
+You can mix and match the herbs in equal proportions, but just make sure the total amount is around one teaspoon for this recipe.

 Classic Salad with Italian Dressing

-What to Serve with Salad with Italian Dressing:
+What to Serve With Salad and Italian Dressing

 - Japanese Restaurant Salad Dressing